AlexTatarov/RUG-Multi-Agent-Systems/README.md

 ____________________

-## Progress
+## Implementation Progress

-We've built a basic implementation of the game.
+We've built a basic implementation of the game using python.

 ### Card